-Pharmaceutical employees are highly educated and excel in their demanding career.
-Like most Americans, however, they might not feel as confident when it comes to managing their personal finances.
+Pharmaceutical employees are highly educated and excel in their demanding careers.
+Like most Americans, however, they might not feel as confident when it comes to managing their finances.

-To help your employees tackle their financial goals in 2021, here are the 5 questions I get most from employees at Pharmaceutical companies (along with the guidance I give, too.)
+To help your employees tackle their financial goals in, here are the 5 questions I get most from employees at Pharmaceutical companies (along with the guidance I give, too.)

 How much cash should I keep in my savings account?